saiayn/saiayn/README.md

 ## I'm a Human Being and a part-time Developer.

 - 🌌 I’m currently learning everything 🌌
-- 👯 I’m looking to collaborate with others 👯
+- 👯 I’m looking forward to collaborate with other developers 👯
 - ⚡ Fun fact: I love running ⚡

 ### Get in touch with me: